 - Form, develop and communicate a concept

-Ian Firth FREng FIStructE FICE is currently Director of COWI (UK) and President of the Institution of Structural Engineers.
+Ian Firth is Director of COWI (UK) and a past president of The Institution of Structural Engineers.
 He is a world-leading expert in bridge design and construction.
-During his career, Ian has been involved with world-famous bridge projects like the strengthening of the Severn Bridge, Erskine Bridge and West Gate Bridge, and the concept design of Stonecutters’ Bridge in Hong Kong, as well as many smaller pedestrian bridges such as the new Inner Harbour Bridge in Copenhagen.
+During his career, Ian has been involved with famous bridge projects such as the strengthening of the Severn Bridge, Erskine Bridge and West Gate Bridge, and the concept design of Stonecutters’ Bridge in Hong Kong.